You're Saying It Wrong IV: The Homophone Edition

 *Don’t ask me how to pronounce them; I’m illiterate in Greek.
 I only recognize that they’re two distinct, but vaguely similar words.

 Both words ultimately come from Latin, and are related to popular and population.
 Like popular and population, one of this set of homophones is an adjective, and the other is a noun.
 Their meanings all have to do with people (another related word), which adds to the confusion.
 Populous is the adjective.
 It means, “with lots of people in it.”
-Detroit used to be considered a populous city.
+Detroit used to be considered a populous city (and it's becoming populous again).
 Populace, on the other hand, means, “the people who live in a given place.”
 Mayor Bing has appealed to Detroit’s remaining populace to stay in the city.

 Populace is nearly synonymous with population, but is usually used when talking about people as a group of individuals, whereas population is more of a statistical term.
 We would (probably) not say, “The mayor spoke to the population,” but rather, “The mayor spoke to the populace.”
 It’s a rather fine distinction, but it’s there.